facebook/react-native/CONTRIBUTING.md

 For each bug or task you complete, it is recommended that you start with a fresh branch.
 If you have any lingering changes in your current branch that you want to save, go ahead and commit them.
 If you are just beginning, then you are good to go.
 On github, navigate to your repository which should be forked from **microsoft/react-native-macos** as described in the above sections.
 Above the list of files is a dropdown that should say master.
 Use the dropdown to create a new branch and name is according to what you will be working on.
 (I.e. DropdownHighlight, CleanUpExamples, etc).
 Now you have created a new branch.

+* **React Native website** which contains the source code for the website, including the documentation, located at <https://github.com/facebook/react-native-website>
+* **Releases** are coordinated through the <https://github.com/react-native-community/releases> repository.
+This includes important documents such as the Changelog.
+* **Discussions** about the future of React Native take place in the <https://github.com/react-native-community/discussions-and-proposals> repository.
+* **High-quality plugins** for React Native can be found throughout the [React Native Community GitHub Organization](http://github.com/react-native-community/).

 **SourceTree:**
 If you are using SourceTree you will want your branch to show up in SourceTree so you can commit changes to your branch.
 It takes time for it to show up automatically, so you can make it show by running `git pull --all` in your command prompt from the root.
 Once you see your new branch in SourceTree under Remotes on the left navigation pane, double click on your branch to check it out locally.
 A dialog will come up and the default settings should be fine, click Ok.

 **Git Command Line**
 If you are using the command line, you will want to make sure you have your branch locally.
 It takes time for it to show up automatically, so you can make it show by running `git pull --all` in your command prompt from the root.
 Run `git branch -a` to see if your new branch shows up.
 Now you will want to check out your branch locally.
 You can do this with `git checkout -b branch-name`.
 Confirm you are now working out of the branch with `git branch`.

+We use GitHub issues to track bugs exclusively.
+We have documented our issue handling processes in the [Issues wiki](https://github.com/facebook/react-native/wiki/Triaging-GitHub-Issues).

 ### Merging upstream master into your fork master